icecreamsoft/detective-visual-novel/Assets/txt/chapter4.md

 They sprinted down the hallway, their footsteps echoing against the sterile walls.

-They swiftly turned corners and maneuvered through the maze-like structure of the facility until they reached their destination—the holding cell where Yui was being kept captive.
+They swiftly turned corners and maneuvered through the maze-like structure of the facility until they reached their destination - the holding cell where Yui was being kept captive.

 # clear
 # background file=cell.jpeg